Maryland Pain Specialists

 The responsibility of providing complete and accurate insurance information to our office staff belongs to you, the patient.
 A current copy of your insurance card and driver’s license is required at each visit in order to verify proof of insurance.
 As a courtesy, we will gladly submit a claim to your insurer.

 Failure to supply us with correct insurance information in a timely manner may result in being responsible for the balance of a claim.
+The cost for your visit will be determined based on the specifics of the care and services provided.
+Your insurance carrier may pay for all or part of the care provided, however, you are primarily and ultimately responsible for payment on all the services you receive.

 Co-Pays, Deductibles and Coinsurance